SWC-OSG-Workshop/OSG-UserTraining-RMACC17/novice/DHTC/08-condor_annex.md

 ### Where did jobs run?

 When we start submitting many simultaneous jobs into the queue, it might be worth looking at where they run.
-To get that information, we'll use the `condor_history` command from quickstart tutorial.Change the job id (942) to the job id provided by the `condor_submit` command:
+To get that information, we'll use the `condor_history` command from quickstart tutorial:

 	$ condor_history -format '%s\n' MATCH_EXP_JOBGLIDEIN_ResourceName $USER | cut -d@ -f2 | cut -d. -f2,3 | distribution --height=100
 	Val          |Ct (Pct)     Histogram